 trx is a simple toolset for broadcasting live audio from Linux.
 It sends and receives encoded audio over IP networks, via a soundcard or audio interface.

-It can be used for point-to-point audio links or multicast, eg. private transmitter links or audio distribution.
+It can be used for point-to-point audio links or multicast, eg. private transmitter links for a radio station or other live audio distribution.
 In contrast to traditional streaming, high quality wideband audio (such as music) can be sent with low-latency, typically as low as a few milliseconds, and incredibly fast recovery from dropouts.

 Unlike TCP streaming such as Icecast, trx uses RTP/UDP with handling of dropped packets and network congestion that is more appropriate to live or realtime audio.
 Much of this comes courtesy of the brilliant Opus audio codec.
 The result is an incredibly graceful handling of network loss or dropouts.